-Avoid contact between coolant and skin, eyes and clothing.
-If it gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If coolant is swallowed, contact a doctor immediately.
-Change clothes that have come into contact with coolants.
-Keep coolant out of the reach of children.
+Coolant must not come into contact with the skin, eyes, or clothing.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If coolant is swallowed, contact a physician immediately.
+Change clothing that is contaminated with coolant.
+Keep coolant out of reach of children.

-- Make sure that screw is tightened.
+- Make sure that screw 1 is tightened.

 - Position the motorcycle upright.

 - Pour coolant in up to measurement